Understanding your health

 High-risk sports: soccer, ice hockey, football, basketball, tennis, and figure skating.

-An adductor/abductor strength ratio of less than 80% increases the risk of injury fourfold.
-A preventive strengthening program reduces this risk by 41%.
+An adductor/abductor strength ratio below 80% increases the risk of injury by 4 times.
+A preventative strengthening program reduces this risk by 41%.

-How can you recognize the symptoms of a strained adductor muscle?
+How to recognize the symptoms of an adductor strain?

-The main symptom: sudden, sharp pain in the groin or inner thigh, often described as a stabbing pain.
+The main symptom is a sudden, sharp pain in the groin or inner thigh, often described as a stabbing pain.
 A bruise may appear within 24 to 72 hours.

 Typical signs: